-On the subject of environmental protection, there are many benefits of planting trees.
-Tree planting is one way to not only improve your garden aesthetically, but it also makes it more healthy and therefore a great first step to sustainable gardening.
-Some of the beauty of trees is that they actually store the carbon from the atmosphere that your soil needs to become more fertile and fruitful.
-Of course, not everyone’s garden can necessarily afford to give up space for trees, so why not volunteer with a local organization planting trees in communal areas, such as parks and community gardens?
+When it comes to planting trees there are many environmental benefits.
+Tree planting is one way to improve your garden aesthetically and make it a healthier environment.
+The beauty of trees is that they actually store the carbon from the atmosphere that your soil needs to become more fertile and fruitful.
+Of course, not everyone’s garden has enough space for trees, so why not volunteer with a local organization planting trees in communal areas?

-2. Avoiding chemical pesticides in an effort to protect our environment beyond 2020
+2. Avoiding chemical pesticides in an effort to protect our environment beyond 2023

-3. What is compost and how will this help protect nature in 2020?
+3. What is compost and how will this help protect nature in 2023?

 Photo from Earth Easy.

 When planning out your garden, try to get as many different species of plants as possible and encourage plant diversity.
-Creating biodiversity is a good way to ensure that your prize flowers bloom for as long as possible, as well as one of the best environmental protection examples for 2020.
+Creating biodiversity is a good way to ensure that your prize flowers bloom for as long as possible, as well as one of the best environmental protection examples for 2023.
 A wide range of plants also encourages local wildlife to visit your garden.

 Want to take sustainability to the next level?
 Expand your eco-friendly way of life to the day-to-day with some of our favorite wellness tips!